Why is dental care important to dogs?

 The animal is sedated under general anesthesia throughout the entire procedure.
 An ultra-sonic scaler is used to remove tartar from the teeth and gum line.
 Once cleaned, the teeth are polished with a fluoride paste.
 This is important because polishing smooth’s out the teeth’s surface which will stop rapid accumulation of tartar in the future.
 If needed loose, broken or rotten teeth are extracted.

-Yes, at PAWS Atlanta’s pet dental clinics, cats are $100 and dogs are $125.
+Yes, at PAWS Atlanta, dental services for dogs start at $125.
 This price includes the pre-dental exam, dental cleaning, and any MINOR extractions, pain medication, and antibiotics if needed.
 PAWS Atlanta will only extract single rooted teeth or teeth that are already loose at the time of the procedure.
 If PAWS Atlanta feels that your pet needs more complex extractions or has any other oral condition that needs to be addressed, we will suggest that your pet get seen by a veterinarian at a regular full-service animal hospital.

 Often it is older animals that are in the most need of dental cleanings.
 Due to the fact that older pets may have health conditions that would make sedating them more dangerous, PAWS Atlanta recommends that any pet over the age of 7 years have pre-anesthetic blood work performed within 2 weeks prior to the dental exam.
 Please note that PAWS Atlanta does not offer pre-anesthetic blood work.
 The pre-anesthetic blood work can be done at a regular veterinarian’s office and brought to the pre dental exam.